Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 - You can do this treatment two to three times a day.

 Black cumin oil is safe to take internally.
 Breaking apart two capsules and adding them to your morning coffee or tea makes an excellent mucous relieving beverage.
 You can even add other spices and herbs to get additional health benefits.
 You can also add this oil to soups, stews, meats, and salads.

 You can purchase black cumin seeds at your local grocery or health food store.
 While you can purchase this as a ground spice or seeds, you may want to consider black seed oil as well.
 This is a potent concentrate and is more effective than the seeds.
 Follow the directions on the bottle for the correct dosage.

-It is said that black cumin seeds help relieve nausea when you are pregnant, increases lactation when you are nursing and is rich in iron which in necessary for fetal development.
-However, if you are pregnant or nursing, talk to your doctor and pediatrician before using black cumin seeds to make sure it will be safe your baby and what type of dosage you should take.
+It is said that black cumin seeds help relieve nausea when you are pregnant, increase lactation when you are nursing and are rich in iron which is necessary for fetal development.
+However, if you are pregnant or nursing, talk to your doctor and pediatrician before using black cumin seeds to make sure they will be safe for your baby and what type of dosage you should take.

-If you already have low blood pressure, avoid using the seeds since it might cause a dangerous drop in blood pressure.
+If you already have low blood pressure, avoid using the seeds since they might cause a dangerous drop in blood pressure.

 If you are going to have surgery, stop using the seeds until your doctor tells you it is safe to safe to start again.
 These seeds may slow down the clotting of blood and slow down the recovery.